stitchfix/stitchfix.github.io/_posts/2015-03-17-grammar-of-data-science.md

 <hr>

-**Edits:** Michael Waskom, the developer behind Seaborn, kindly pointed out that you easily truncate the subplots in the second graphic of this post using `truncate=True` in `lmplot`.
+**Edits:** Michael Waskom, the developer behind Seaborn, pointed out that you easily truncate the subplots in the second graphic of this post using `truncate=True` in `lmplot`.